Sun Xiaochuan

 Sun Xiaochuan (孙笑川, born 1990) is a Chinese Douyu and Twitch streamer.
 He gained popularity in 2015 for his aggressive and funny interactions with his viewers.
-On 13 January 2018, after playing a music track with lyrics intentionally edited by his subscribers to imply Falun Gong, which is illegal according to Law of the People's Republic of China, his channel on Douyu has been permanently shut down, furtherly leading himself to be banned from various Chinese video streaming platforms.
+On 13 January 2018, after playing a music track with lyrics intentionally edited by his subscribers to imply Falun Gong, which is illegal according to Law of the People's Republic of China, his channel on Douyu has been permanently shut down, further leading himself to be banned from various Chinese video streaming platforms.
 Sun continued to stream on Twitch, but ceased all streaming-related activities on 9 February 2018.

-In 2019, Sun resumed his career by starting uploading videos on Bilibili, and the number of subscribers reached 1 million one year after the recommence.
+In 2019, Sun resumed his career by uploading videos on Bilibili, and the number of his subscribers reached 1 million one year after he started.

 Early life and education

 Sun Xiaochuan was born on 12 May 1990, in Xinjin, Chengdu, Sichuan, China.
 He lived in a single-parent family with his mother, who worked as a local draper.
 Sun viewed himself as an introvert and "bad student" in school.
 After graduating from university, he worked as a safety supervisor in various construction areas, but eventually quit in September 2015, when he claimed that "the work is boring and I have had enough."
 In the same month, Sun started streaming on Douyu, with the majority of generated contents being about League of Legends.